My experience in the charming town of Sibiu, Romania.

 But this actually gave me a more intimate experience with the welcoming city streets.

-Sibiu consists of winding streets that trail up and down the hilly land, so it’s pretty easy to get lost.
+Sibiu consists of so many winding streets, so it’s pretty easy to get lost.

 This kaleidoscopic range of color made even the most deserted alleyways look beautiful.